 Speakers at the PHI Protection Network's recent forum in Cambridge, Mass. offered HIPAA data breach prevention strategies for health care IT leaders and privacy officers in attendance.
+They stressed that while technology is vital for preventing breaches, enforcing employee policies to use that technology is equally important.

 First, understand that while you're building a culture of health data privacy and security, expect data breaches will happen.
 The goal of IT leaders, in concert with compliance staff, is to reduce the number of breaches, as well as act quickly to minimize consequences after the fact.